Thornaby railway station: Durham Coast Line

 As of the May 2021 timetable change, the station is served by an hourly service between Newcastle and Middlesbrough.
 Most trains continue to Hexham (or Carlisle on Sunday) and Nunthorpe.
 Two trains per day (three on Sunday) continue to Whitby.

-Rolling stock used: Class 156 Super Sprinter and Class 158 Express Sprinter

 Tees Valley Line

-As of the May 2021 timetable change, the station is served by two trains per hour between Saltburn and Darlington via Middlesbrough, with one train per hour extending to Bishop Auckland.
+As of the December 2023 timetable change, the station is served by two trains per hour between Saltburn and Darlington via Middlesbrough, with one train per hour extending to Bishop Auckland.
 An hourly service operates between Saltburn and Bishop Auckland on Sunday.

-Rolling stock used: Class 156 Super Sprinter and Class 158 Express Sprinter

 TransPennine Express

-As of the December 2022 timetable change, the station is served by an hourly service between Saltburn and Manchester Airport via York.
-Most services run via Yarm, with the exception of one early morning arrival which travels via Darlington.
+As of the December 2024 timetable change, the station has an hourly service between Redcar Central and Manchester Airport via York.
+From December 2024, all services now run via Yarm with 2 trains per day extending to Saltburn with a third starting from Saltburn in the early morning.